Management of AMI During COVID-19 Pandemic

 - These recommendations will need to be adapted to each regional system’s PCI Center, STEMI referral hospitals, and EMS system and will need to be communicated clearly between cardiology and emergency medicine providers within each hospital.
 For now, each system must recognize the competing and equally important principles of: a) timely reperfusion of STEMI patients, b) safe regional transport and treatment of potentially high-risk patients, and c) additional emphasis on protection and safety of all health care personnel.

-Keywords: Acute Coronary Syndrome, Cardiac Catheterization, Coronary Angiography, Coronary Occlusion, Coronavirus, COVID-19, Echocardiography, Emergency Service, Hospital, Fibrinolysis, Health Personnel, Myocardial Infarction, Percutaneous Coronary Intervention, Personal Protective Equipment, Point-of-Care Systems, Respiratory Distress Syndrome, Adult, Secondary Prevention, severe acute respiratory syndrome coronavirus 2, Standard of Care
+Keywords: Acute Coronary Syndrome, Cardiac Catheterization, Coronary Angiography, Coronary Occlusion, Coronavirus, COVID-19, Echocardiography, Emergency Service, Hospital, Fibrinolysis, Health Personnel, Myocardial Infarction, Percutaneous Coronary Intervention, Personal Protective Equipment, Point-of-Care Systems, Respiratory Distress Syndrome, Secondary Prevention, severe acute respiratory syndrome coronavirus 2, Standard of Care

 < Back to Listings